 How does sports betting work?

-Sports betting is as simple as it sounds.
-Find a sportsbook that you like, then place a bet on a sporting event in a bid to win a set amount of money.
-If your pick comes in correctly, then you’ll win your payout.
+Sports betting involves predicting the outcome of a sporting event, placing money on that outcome, and if you are correct, earning winnings.
+Find a sportsbook that you like, then place a bet on a sporting event in a bid to win a set amount of money – determined by the amount you bet and the odds of that outcome.
+If your pick comes in correctly, you’ll win your payout.

 Who sets the odds in betting?

 Typically, the bookmaker will set the odds for their own sports betting site.
 When reviewing, we look at each site’s odds to see how generous they are when compared to their competitors.

 What are the best sports to bet on?

 The most popular sports to bet on are soccer, cricket, Aussie Rules football, horse racing and rugby union - in Australia, at least.
 There’s no definitive answer to which sports are the best to bet on.
 However, it is always a good idea to bet on sports you know a bit about to maximise your chances of winning.

 Which is the safest sport to bet on?

 Each sport is completely different, so there’s no firm answer for this one.
 We’d suggest you bet on a sport that you have a lot of knowledge about.
 If you have a lot of context around each team and its players, then you’ll be able to make an informed decision.